isomerpages/moe-esp/_eco-stewardship-programme/How has the ESP progressed?.md

 <p>Spotlight on food sustainability continues</p>
 </li>
 <li>
-<p>Grant launched for schools to develop environmental hubs for environmental
+<p>Grant is launched for schools to develop environmental hubs for environmental
 education</p>
 </li>
 </ul>